 - Four focus groups for Practice Supervisors.

 - Establishing a Practice Reference Group, comprised of two representatives per region – one Principal Social Worker and one experienced supervisor.

 - Issuing a survey to CPD providers and a ‘call for practice’.

 - Undertaking a research literature review.

 - Undertaking a desk-based review of sector and policy documentation – such as Ofsted reports, social work health checks, self-assessment activities etc – as well as a number of interviews with colleagues working in local authority Children’s Services to identify messages relating to practice supervision.

 What about service users?

-We are working with a number of organisations to ensure that we hear from children, young people, parents and carers about what makes a good Practice Supervisor.
-This is being done through focus groups, surveys and other consultation activity.
+We have worked with a number of organisations to ensure that we heard from children, young people, parents and carers about what makes a good Practice Supervisor.
+This was done through focus groups, surveys and other consultation activity.
 We are grateful to the following organisations for their help with this work: Barnardo’s; Become; Catch 22 / National Leaving Care Benchmarking Forum; Family Rights Group; Grandparents Plus and TACT.

 Will participation in the PSDP be accredited?

 There is no intention to provide formal academic accreditation to participants, as this was not part of the contract.
 However, some form of recognition is planned and will be led by University of Sussex.
 The scoping phase (April – September 2018) will inform what exactly participants will receive on completion of the programme in terms of recognition.